-The Foundation designates heritage structures in the province making them eligible for restoration grants.
+Heritage NL designates Registered Heritage Structures in the province, which makes them eligible for restoration grants.
 As well, it designates Registered Heritage Districts to support their preservation, management and development.

-Our outreach and educational efforts include an annual Heritage Poster Contest targeted to the K-12 school system and a program to assist municipalities to inventory their cultural resources and to identify measures to protect and develop them.
+Our educational and outreach efforts include an annual Heritage Poster Contest targeted to K-12 students and a program to assist municipalities to inventory cultural resources and identify measures to protect and develop them.